-You need people who can design efficient test scenarios, analyze results accurately, and create meaningful follow-up tests.
+You need people who can design proper test scenarios, analyze results accurately, and create meaningful follow-up experiments.

-Poorly designed experiments might not provide concrete insights to conversion rates optimization.
-You need criteria to determine, for example, which elements on a page you should test, which external factors could affect the results, and in which ways to rearrange the designs for new phases of the test.
+Poorly designed experiments might not provide concrete insights into why visitors behave a particular way on your website.
+You need criteria to determine, for example, which elements on a page you should test, which external and internal factors could affect the results, and in which ways to create the designs for new phases of your testing program.

-Before thinking about elements on the page to test, start by analyzing different problem areas.
+Before thinking about elements on the page to test, start by analyzing different problem areas on your website.

 How do you do that?
 Several conversion optimization methodologies can help you.
 Invesp uses the Conversion Framework for page analysis.

 The Conversion Framework analyzes seven different areas on the page: